 - Invite the employee to contribute to the department or company-wide decisions and planning.

-- Provide the employee access to higher level, more strategic, meetings.
+- Provide the employee with access to a higher level, more strategic, planning meetings.

 - Provide more information by including the employee on specific mailing lists, in company briefings, and in your confidence.